 Phoenix, Arizona has plenty of Spanish Colonials to choose from in many different historic districts scattered in Central Phoenix and Downtown Phoenix.
 Some of the historic districts that offer Spanish Colonials are Encanto-Palmcroft, Los Olivos Historic District, North Encanto, F.Q.
-Story, Woodlea (by the Melrose District) and Alvarado.
-Country Club Park and Willo,
+Story, Woodlea (by the Melrose District), Alvarado, Country Club Park and Willo.

 A Spanish Colonial home is characteristically one with its environment, says Lisa Stacholy, of LKS Architects in Atlanta, Ga.
 The casual dwellings boast thick stuccoed walls, red tile roofs and enclosed courtyards that extend one’s living space.

 “This style dates back to the tail end of the Spanish Conquistadores,” explains Stacholy.
 “It is what they knew how to build, and the style fit the environment.”

 As the style migrated throughout the then-Spanish territories, these homes began to veer away from the Spanish and Mexican originals.
 Today the term Spanish Colonial Revival is used to describe homes built in the early 20th century that incorporate various elements of Mediterranean architecture.
 But as with all true styles, these homes are linked by a set of common physical characteristics.

 - Built from indigenous components.
 Spanish Colonial homes might be made of adobe in the Southwest and coquina rock in Florida.

 - Thick, stucco-clad walls.
 Thick walls are ideally situated for a hot environment.
 “Thick walls absorb the day’s heat and gently radiate it back into the building during the cool evenings,” Stacholy says.